jhayes/jhayes.github.io/content/posts/ecodan.md

 ### The Outdoor Unit {#the-outdoor-unit}

 I'm using an 5kW Mitsubishi Ecodan Air to Water Heat Pump.
 It uses [R32](https://en.wikipedia.org/wiki/Difluoromethane) as its refrigerant.
+It's a **Monobloc** unit, this means that the refrigerant is all contained outdoors and only water migrates into the house.

 There are two sides to every heat pump, the source and the sink.
 One can think of the source (air passing through the fan outdoors) as the input and the sink as the output (our radiators, etc).
 In this case, our source is Air and our sink is Water.